 The training not only makes my body stronger, but also my brain and the calm and peace that comes with better regulating stress & tension definitely will help me live longer and stronger.

-Older Fathers do bring great life experience and wisdom into parenting
+Older parents having babies can also bring great life experience and wisdom into parenting

 — Stillness Speaks (@Tweetstillness) July 14, 2017